 - Navigate Forward Alt+Right

-Navigates to undo the effect of the previous back command.
+Undo the effect of the previous back command.
 Analogous to the forward button on a web browser.

 Most of these settings (and some more settings) you can overwrite in the properties of project